 • Do you get headaches while working on your digital devices?

 Since CVS will not go away without some adjustments in your cell and computer use, it’s imperative to make changes now.
-Learn how to protect eyes from computer.
+Learn how to protect your eyes from computer.

 1. Apply 20/20/20 Rule